tacit7/tacit7.github.io/content/english/blog/2015-06-05-design-patterns.md

 ```

 ### 2. Presenters
-**Problem**: Mixing presentation logic in views and models leads to cluttered code.
+**Problem**: Mixing presentation logic in views and models leads to a cluttered view.

 **Solution**: Use presenters to handle complex view logic, keeping views clean and focused.